-Acidic water can cause damage to metal pipings and tend to have a metallic or sour taste to them.
-They can also cause a lot of health damages.
+Acidic water can cause damage to metal pipings and tend to have a metallic or sour taste.
+They can also cause a lot of health damage.
 Not just this, but they can stain your sinks and laundry.

 2. Alkaline Water

-Alkaline, also known as basic, water is any water with a pH of 8 or more.
-In this scale, 14 represents the most alkaline such as sodium hydroxide (NaOH).
-Basic water is synonymous with hard water.
+Alkaline, also known as basic water, is any water with a pH of 8 or more.
+On this scale, 14 represents the most alkaline such as sodium hydroxide (NaOH).
+Basic Water is synonymous with hard water.

-While the health risks from this are minimal, the main problem with it is scaling.
+While the health risks from this are minimal, its main problem is scaling.
 It can add a bitter taste to your drinking water and cause scale deposits on your dishes, showers, and drains.
 It also reduces the effectiveness of soap and detergent.

-Pure water is water that has a pH of 7.
+Pure Water is Water that has a pH of 7.
 This is also considered neutral as it is neither acidic nor basic.
-However, the ideal drinking water for humans can be anywhere between 6-8.5.
+However, the ideal human drinking water can be between 6-8.5.

 Why is pH Value Important?